FrancoisChastel/h/report.md

 2. Are the functions just complex, or also long?

 The functions routes, __init__ and config are long function but not especially complex compare to the navbar function that is little more complex.
-The functions in schemas.py are not very long; the length mainly comes from many if statements for many different cases.
+The functions in schemas.py , redirects.py and messages.py are not very long; the length mainly comes from many if statements for many different cases.

-The functions redirects and messages are not long, just complex.

 3. What is the purpose of the functions? h/routes.py : This function aim to map the APIs routes and the python's function inside the project.